OtterNetworks/otter-ly/_posts/2019-02-01-codefresh-partnership.md

 Education and automated tools are two of the most important components of creating efficient development teams.
 Codefresh and Otter Networks are helping to initiate the new wave of efficient deployment.

-For more information or to request a demo, drop a line to info@otternetworks.de.
+For more information or to request a demo, drop a line to <a href="mailto:info@otternetworks.de">info@otternetworks.de</a>.